 The largest of the three towns, Abergavenny is also the furthest south, and it has a train station.
 Often seen as the gateway into the Brecon Beacons National Park from England, the town has Roman origins.
 Don't miss the ruined castle (with the town's museum located within its grounds) which is a good place for a picnic, with lovely views looking along the Usk valley.
-It's home to many super independent shops and cafes, St. Mary's Priory Church (which has a magnificent collection of medieval monuments including the rare Jess Tree) and the lovely Linda Vista Gardens.
+It's home to many super independent shops and cafes, St. Mary's Priory Church (which has a magnificent collection of medieval monuments including the rare Jesse Tree) and the lovely Linda Vista Gardens.
 There's a children's playground in Bailey Park and a leisure centre and cinema if the weather's poor.
-Events include a Cycling Festival (July) and the well-known Food Festival (September).
+Events include a Cycling Festival (June/July) and the well-known Food Festival (September).
 Our three cottages are about 20 minutes walk away, on the other side of the river Usk.

 See our interactive map for other places of interest along the Mon and Brec canal.